cristian-v-achim/quasi-discrete-Hankel-transform/README.md

 If a forward (r->k) transform is made the results must be multiplied by rmax/kmax..
 All the arrays needed for transform are kept in a structure which is iniliazed by the hankelinit function..
 Only double precision is available.
 The flag -arch=sm_xx should have xx>=20 .

+Lots of thanks to njuffa for giving very good advice on devtalk nvidia forum.